 If you are a victim of unauthorized trading, you can file a FINRA arbitration claim.
 You may be entitled damages, including any losses you incurred as a result of your broker’s fraud and misconduct.
 Loss for prospective gains occurring in an upward-trending market may also be available to you, depending on the circumstances.

-When you become aware of any unauthorized activity, you must do something about the issue.
+When you become aware of any unauthorized activity, you must immediately do something about the issue.
 Either call the compliance officer of the firm to complain, or contact a securities fraud attorney to discuss your rights.
 We deal with "unauthorized trading" claims on a routine basis, and have helped 100's of clients that have been victimized by this prohibited conduct.